NachoXx25/Microservicios-StreamFlow/README.md

 dotnet run
 ```

 Repeat the steps 3.1 to 3.4 for each service until all are running.
-Only run the API Gateway when all the services are correctly running.
+Make sure to run all the services in the order listed in [step 3](#run-the-services-and-the-api-gateway) before running the API Gateway.

 ## Table of contents
 This section shows the steps to execute the application seeders and obtain the gmail application password for the EmailService.